anthonyharrison/sbomaudit/README.md

 Each section is optional.

+These files can be used to enforce a development policy e.g. use the deny list to report on licences which are not approved.

 In this sample allow file, this would only allow cemponents with the MIT, Apache-2.0 or BSD-3-Clause licenses.
 It is also only expecting a single package 'click'.